Han-D-D-Htet/Group4-DevOps/readme.md

 Github: https://github.com/Han-D-D-Htet/Group4-DevOps

 Zube(Kanban Board): https://zube.io/group4_devops/group4/w/workspace-1/sprints <br>
-(Note: All defined tasks are done so they can be viewed in the closed tab)
+(Note: All defined tasks are done and sprints are closed so they can be viewed in the closed tab)

 ## Bug Report
 For reporting bug, we create reports by using both issue template and issue form to describe details for each issue.